stitchlang/stitch/README.md

 # Strings

 Most things in stitch evaluate to `String` objects.
 The line `foo bar` becomes 2 String objects "foo" and "bar".
 This behavior is overriden when special characters are encountered.
-Quoted string literals can be used To create strings with these special characters:
+Quoted string literals can be used to create strings with these special characters:

 ```
 # printing a normal string